 UCI implements a broad range of infrastructure to promote bicycle travel to and within the campus, including a network of existing and planned on-street bikeways, off-street trails, grade separated crossings, and bicycle parking facilities.
 Existing and proposed campus bike and pedestrian trails are depicted in the 2007 LRDP on Figures 5-5 (page 74), 5-6 (page 76), and 5.7 (page 77).
-The proposed project, as noted in the Project Description, would provide elements supporting alternative transportation.
+The proposed project, as noted in the Project Description, would provide elements supporting alternative transportation including a pedestrian and bike bridge serving the project site.